mfpdev/trust-a-device-sample/cordova-app/README.md

-IBM MobileFirst Platform Foundation
+IBM MobileFirst Foundation
 ===
-## QRCode Login Cordova App Sample
+## Trust your web client
-A sample application demonstrating the QR code login functionality.
+A sample mobile application demonstrating how to add trusted web client with MobileFirst Foundation 8.0 by scanning a QR code.

 ### Usage
 1. From a command-line window, navigate to the project's root folder and run the commands:
- - `cordova platform add` - to add a platform.
+ - `cordova platform add ['ios' or 'android' etc...]` - to add a platform.
  - `mfpdev app register` - to register the application.
  - `cordova run` - to run the application.